 When the idiosyncratic components are autocorrelated the size distortions are higher, as reported in Table \ref{T:sizeSimul2}.
 This is mainly caused by the well-known difficulties in the estimation of the long-run covariance matrix.

-Tables \ref{T:powerSimul1} and \ref{T:powerSimul2} report the results of the empirical power with $\beta_{12}=0.8$, $\beta_{13}=0.9$, $\beta_{14}=-0.7$, and $\beta_{15}=-0.5$ in the DGP.
+Table \ref{T:powerSimul1} report the results of the empirical power with $\phi=0$, $\beta_{12}=0.8$, $\beta_{13}=0.9$, $\beta_{14}=-0.7$, and $\beta_{15}=-0.5$ in the DGP.
 When the factors are known, the test always rejects the null and the empirical power is one for any significance level.
-On the other hand, when factors must be estimated but the number of factors are known, the power decreases as depicted in panel (b) in the tables.
-Nevertheless for $T=500,700$ the power is reasonably high, specially when test is conducted at a $10\%$ significance level.
+On the other hand, when factors must be estimated but the number of factors is known, the power decreases, as depicted in panel (b) in the table.
+Nevertheless, for $T=500,700$ the power is reasonably high, especially when the test is conducted at a $10\%$ significance level.
 For $T=100$, the performance deteriorates as $n$ grows.
-The results are similar when data-driven procedures are used to determine the number of factors and the conclusions are mostly the same if $\phi=0$ or $\phi=0.5$.
+The results are similar when data-driven procedures are used to determine the number of factors, and the conclusions are mostly the same.

+Table \ref{T:powerSimul2} report power results in a similar setting as above but with $\phi=0.5$.
+The above conclusions are mostly the same if $\phi=0$ or $\phi=0.5$.

-The main message of the simulation exercise is that the finite-sample performance of the proposed tests depend on the correct selection of factors.
+The main message of the simulation exercise is that the finite-sample performance of the proposed tests depends on the correct selection of factors.
 Nevertheless, for the DGP considered here, the usual data-driven methods available in the literature to determine the true number of factors seem to work reasonably well.